-- 63.-(1) If the validity of a patent is put in issue in proceedings for infringement of the patent and it is found that the patent is only partially valid, the court or the comptroller may, subject to subsection (2) below, grant relief in respect of that part of the patent which is found to be valid and infringed. - (2) Where in any such proceedings it is found that a patent is only partially valid, the court or the comptroller shall not grant relief by way of damages, costs or expenses, except where the plaintiff or pursuer proves that the specification for the patent was framed in good faith and with reasonable skill and knowledge, and in that event the court or the comptroller may grant relief in respect of that part of the patent which is valid and infringed, subject to the discretion of the court or the comptroller as to costs or expenses and as to the date from which damages should be reckoned. - (3) As a condition of relief under this section the court or the comptroller may direct that the specification of the patent shall be amended to its or his satisfaction upon an application made for that purpose under section 75 below, and an application may be so made accordingly, whether or not all other issues in the proceedings have been determined.
+63.-(1) If the validity of a patent is put in issue in proceedings for infringement of the patent and it is found that the patent is only partially valid, the court or the comptroller may, subject to subsection (2) below, grant relief in respect of that part of the patent which is found to be valid and infringed.

+- (2) Where in any such proceedings it is found that a patent is only partially valid, the court or the comptroller shall, when awarding damages, costs or expenses or making an order for an account of profits, take into account the following - (a) whether at the date of the infringement the defendant or defender knew, or had reasonable grounds to know, that he was infringing the patent; - (b) whether the specification of the patent was framed in good faith and with reasonable skill and knowledge; - (c) whether the proceedings are brought in good faith;

+and any relief granted shall be subject to the discretion of the court or comptroller as to costs or expenses and as to the date from which damages or an account should be reckoned.

+- (3) As a condition of relief under this section the court or the comptroller may direct that the specification of the patent shall be amended to its or his satisfaction upon an application made for that purpose under section 75 below, and an application may be so made accordingly, whether or not all other issues in the proceedings have been determined. - (4) The court or the comptroller may also grant relief under this section in the case of a European patent (UK) on condition that the claims of the patent are limited to its or his satisfaction by the European Patent Office at the request of the proprietor.

-(Right to continue use begun before priority date)
+Right to continue use begun before priority date

-- 64.-(1) Where a patent is granted for an invention, a person who in the United Kingdom before the priority date of the invention- - (a) does in good faith an act which would constitute an infringement of the patent if it were in force, or - (b) makes in good faith effective and serious preparations to do such an act, has the right to continue to do the act or, as the case may be, to do the act, notwithstanding the grant of the patent; but this right does not extend to granting a licence to another person to do the act.
+- 64.-(1) Where a patent is granted for an invention, a person who in the United Kingdom before the priority date of the invention - - (a) does in good faith an act which would constitute an infringement of the patent if it were in force, or - (b) makes in good faith effective and serious preparations to do such an act, has the right to continue to do the act or, as the case may be, to do the act, notwithstanding the grant of the patent; but this right does not extend to granting a licence to another person to do the act.

-- (2) If the act was done, or the preparations were made, in the course of a business, the person entitled to the right conferred by subsection (1) may- - (a) authorise the doing of that act by any partners of his for the time being in that business, and

-- (b) assign that right, or transmit it on death (or in the case of a body corporate on its dissolution), to any person who acquires that part of the business in the course of which the act was done or the preparations were made. - (3) Where a product is disposed of to another in exercise of the rights conferred by subsection (1) or (2), that other and any person claiming through him may deal with the product in the same way as if it had been disposed of by the registered proprietor of the patent.
+- (2) If the act was done, or the preparations were made, in the course of a business, the person entitled to the right conferred by subsection (1) may - - (a) authorise the doing of that act by any partners of his for the time being in that business, and - (b) assign that right, or transmit it on death (or in the case of a body corporate on its dissolution), to any person who acquires that part of the business in the course of which the act was done or the preparations were made. - (3) Where a product is disposed of to another in exercise of the rights conferred by subsection (1) or (2), that other and any person claiming through him may deal with the product in the same way as if it had been disposed of by the registered proprietor of the patent.

-(Certificate of contested validity of patent)
+Certificate of contested validity